Listening. It’s a skill that’s vital to our success.

 Even if we don’t learn a new skill, it may prompt a new idea.
 It’s no coincidence that podcast listeners tend to be more successful and wealthy.

-Here’s a list of the top 8 business podcasts for content marketers in 2021:
+Here’s a list of the top 8 business podcasts for marketers:

 1. The Long Game

 2. Copyblogger FM

 4. Online Marketing Made Easy with Amy Porterfield